 To get Income Support, you must either not be working at all or work less than 16 hours a week.
 If you have a partner who lives with you, they must work under 24 hours a week.
 You can qualify for Income Support if you are bringing up a child aged under 5 (or a foster child aged under 16) on your own, or receiving Carer’s Allowance.
 There are other categories of people who do not have to be available for work and may be able to claim Income Support if their income is very low.
 You can contact our advice service to find out whether you might be able to claim.

-To claim Income Support phone 0800 055 6688 or claim online at: www.gov.uk.
+To claim Income Support phone 0800 055 6688 or download a form at: www.gov.uk.

 Jobseekers Allowance (JSA)

-JSA is a benefit for people who are unemployed but judged to be capable of work.
+JSA is a benefit for people who are unemployed but capable of work or who are working less than 16 hours a week.
 To get JSA you must show that you are looking for work.

 JSA is a benefit in two parts.
 If you have paid enough national insurance contributions in the past, you could qualify for contribution-based JSA.
-This is paid at a flat rate for the first six months you are unemployed.
-Income-based JSA can be paid even if your partner is working or you have savings .
+This is paid at a flat rate for the first six months you are unemployed and can be paid even if your partner is working or you have savings .

-To claim JSA, you must be unemployed or working less than 16 hours a week.
 If you are living with a partner and claiming income-based JSA, your partner must either not be working or working less than 24 hours a week.

 Working Tax Credit

-Enitlement to Working Tax Credit depends on your circumstances and how much money you have coming in.
+Entitlement to Working Tax Credit depends on your circumstances and how much money you have coming in.
 Self-employed people as well as people who are employees can apply.
 Working Tax Credit can include extra amounts for disabled workers and people who work more than 30 hours a week.
 It can also help towards childcare costs, for example for a registered childminder, after school club or nursery.

 This benefit helps people on a low income to pay their rent.
 You may be able to get Housing Benefit even if you are working.
-The amount of help you get depends on how much money you have coming in and your family circumstances.
+The amount of help you get depends on your income and savings and your family circumstances.

 Housing Benefit is a local authority benefit which means you need to contact your local council for a claim form.